sacloud/docker-machine-sakuracloud/README.md

  - `--sakuracloud-enable-password-auth` : The flag of enable password auth.
  - `--sakuracloud-engine-port` : The number of DockerEngine port.
  - `--sakuracloud-ssh-key` : The path of ssh private key.
+ - `--sakuracloud-dns-zone` : The domain name for SAKURACLOUD DNS.

 Environment variables and default values: